 Use for: Belgian Ales, Bocks, Imperial Ales and Stouts, Strong Ales, IPA's, Saisons, or beers with an ABV over 7%.

-Stein Glass / Mug
+Beers to Serve in a Stein Glass / Mug

 A Stein beer glass is often referred to as mug, comes in a variety of sizes and can be used for a number of different brew styles.
 In order to preserve your brew's cold temperature, this glass also comes sporting a nice, heavy-duty handle - sparing your beer the warmth from your hand.
 It is a traditionally German style glass and can be made from silver, wood, glass, or earthenware and occasionally has a hinged lid on top.
 Stouter Krug mugs are short, slightly curved and has a number of indents along its surface.